The heavy bag is undoubtedly an important piece of training equipment.

 Though it may be one of the older pieces of equipment, stuffed away in some dusty corner of the gym, the heavy bag is an endlessly dynamic tool to improving striking creativity and effectiveness.

 Want to put some of these heavy bag drills into action?
-Try following along with Sean and he takes you through a full 20 minute heavy bag workout for Muay Thai.
+Try following along with me as I take you through a full 20 minute heavy bag workout for Muay Thai.

 Join our "Muay Thai Mondays" email newsletter for the latest updates on new videos, special events and everything Muay Thai!